 The following committees were established with Advisory Council partners and utilized as needed: Homeland Security Committee; LP Legislative Committee with model legislation; LP Executive Summit; Joint Organized Retail Crime Task Force; LERPnet Steering Committee; LP Gift Card Working Group and LP Education Committee.
 Finally, he fostered the development of the NRF Investigator’s Network from a small group of interested parties into one of the largest NRF committees across the country.

 During his career LaRocca passionately supported the creation of award and recognition programs.
 He supported the creation of the Law Enforcement Retail Partnership Award, LP Case Of The Year, Volunteers In Action and Ring of Excellence Award.

-He is a Volunteer Reserve with the Los Angeles Police Department; Founding Member of the Los Angeles Area Organized Retail Crime Association (LAAORCA); serves as an Advisor to the Southern California Chapter of the International Association of Financial Crimes Investigators (IAFCI); and coach to several industry leaders.
+He is a Volunteer Reserve with the Los Angeles Police Department; Founding Member of the Los Angeles Area Organized Retail Crime Association (LAAORCA); and former Advisor to the Southern California Chapter of the International Association of Financial Crimes Investigators (IAFCI); and coach to several industry leaders.